apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/DockerContainers.md

 For further details and parameters that could be configured in the S3 storage driver, please refer https://docs.docker.com/registry/storage-drivers/s3/.

-### Docker Registry with CSI Driver

-CSI driver enables third party storage system to expose as posix mount point in the container.
-This allows Docker Trusted Registry to write docker images to an external storage.

 Example: MapReduce
 ------------------